Yekaterinburg: Location

 Geographically, Yekaterinburg is in North Asia, close to the Ural Mountains (which divide Europe from Asia), 1667 km east of the nation's capital Moscow.

 The city has a total area of 1111 km2.

 Yekaterinburg is on the eastern side of the Urals.
 The city is surrounded by wooded hills, partially cultivated for agricultural purposes.
 Yekaterinburg is located on a natural watershed, so there would be many bodies of water close and in the city.
 The city is bisected by the Iset River, which flows from the Urals into the Tobol River.
 There are two lakes in the city, Lake Shuvakish and Lake Shartash.
 The city borders Verkh-Isetskiy Pond, through which the Iset River flows.
 Lake Isetskoye and Lake Baltym are both near the city, with Lake Isetskoye located near Sredneuralsk, and Lake Baltym located near the towns of Sanatornyy and Baltym.

 Time

 Yekaterinburg uses Yekaterinburg Time, which is five hours ahead of UTC (UTC+5), and two hours ahead of Moscow Time.

 Climate

-The city possesses a humid continental climate (Dfb) under the Köppen climate classification.
+The city possesses a humid continental climate (Dfb) under the Köppen climate classification, featuring warm summers and cold winters.
 It is characterised by sharp variability in weather conditions, with well-marked seasons.
 The Ural Mountains, despite their insignificant height, block air from the west, from the European part of Russia.
 As a result, the Central Urals are open to the invasion of cold arctic air and continental air from the West Siberian Plain.
 Equally, warm air masses from the Caspian Sea and the deserts of Central Asia can freely penetrate from the south.
 Therefore, the weather in Yekaterinburg is characterised by sharp temperature fluctuations and weather anomalies: in winter, from frost at −40 °C to thaw and rain; in summer, from frosts to temperatures above 35 °C.